-A visit to Detroit just wouldn't be complete without stopping to watch a performance at one of the city's many famous venues.
-Detroit has the second largest theater district in the country with over 13,000 theater seats in just a 2 block radius.
-Take your pick from the massive 5,000 seat Fox Theatre, the Fillmore, the Detroit Opera House, the Fisher, and many more to experience the best in live music and performing arts.
+No visit to Detroit is complete without witnessing a performance at one of the city's many theater and musical venues.
+Detroit has the second largest theater district in the country, with over 13,000 theater seats concentrated within a two block radius.
+Take your pick from the massive 5,000 seat Fox Theatre, the Fillmore, the Detroit Opera House, the Fisher and many others to experience the best in live music and the performing arts.

 0.7 Miles (10 min walk)

-Among the most impressive initiatives in Detroit today is the development of the breathtaking Riverwalk.
-Since receiving a substantial development investment, the Riverwalk has been rejuvenated.
-The 5½ mile stretch is lined with plazas, pavilions, and green space, offering a refreshing escape from the fast pace of Downtown Detroit.
-Go for a run or simply stroll along the path.
-Located just a short walk from out hotel.
+A testament to the rebirth of Detroit today, the breathtaking RiverWalk is undergoing a complete rejuvenation.
+Stretching over five miles long, it is lined with plazas, pavilions, and green space, offering a refreshing escape from the fast pace of downtown Detroit.
+Go for a run or simply stroll along the path, which is located near our hotel.

 All casinos within a mile (10 min walk or less)

-Feeling lucky?
-Detroit is home to three stunning casinos: The Greektown Casino, The Motor City Casino, and The MGM Grand Casino, all of which are conveniently located within a mile of our hotel.
-Pick how you play with a variety of slots and table games, as well as excellent entertainment and dining.
+Ready to roll the dice?
+Detroit is home to three stunning casinos: The Greektown Casino, The Motor City Casino, and The MGM Grand Casino, all of which are conveniently located near our hotel.
+Pick how you play with a variety of slots and table games and enjoy excellent entertainment and dining opportunities.

 13 Miles (15 min drive)